nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

    1. Expected: The intended company with index `x1` and role with index `x2` is not updated.
    The response box shows error message that it is an invalid command or company/role index provided is invalid.

-### Using the reminder feature <a id="using-reminders"></a>
+### Deleting a role <a id="deleting-a-role"></a>
-1. Prerequisites: At least 1 company with one role must exist and is listed on index 1 using the `list` command, test cases assume default reminder window of 7 days is used
+1. Prerequisites: At least 1 companies with 2 roles must exist and listed using the `list` command
-2. Test case: `editRole 1 n/Software Engineer r/<INSERT DATE THAT IS WITHIN 7 DAYS FROM TODAY>` (e.g. if today is 06-04-2022, test case should use any date between 06-04-2022 to 13-04-2022)
+2. Test case: `deleteRole 1 1`
-   1. Expected: When you close and reopen the application, the reminder pane will show the added role.
+    1. Expected: The name of 1<sup>st</sup> role from the 1<sup>st</sup> company is deleted.
-3. Test case: `editRole 1 n/Software Engineer r/<INSERT DATE THAT IS IN THE PAST>` (e.g. if today is 06-04-2022 , use any date before then like 05-04-2022)
+       The response box shows the details of all the fields of the deleted role.
+The company list is updated with the changes.
-   1. Expected: The response box shows an error message that the reminder date should not be in the past.
+3. Other incorrect test cases to try: `deleteRole`, `deleteRole x1 x2` where x1 or x2 are integers larger than the size of the company list and role list respectively or negative integer values.
-4. Test case: `editRole 1 n/Software Engineer r/<INSERT INVALID DATE>` (e.g. 31-04-2022)
+   1. Expected: The intended role at company with index `x1` and role with index `x2` is not deleted.
-   1. Expected: THe response box shows an error message that the reminder date should be a valid date.
+      The response box shows error message that it is an invalid command or company/role index provided is invalid.

 ### Finding a role <a id="finding-a-role"></a>
 1. Prerequisites: There must be 2 companies which are listed using the `list` command.
 The first company must have the name `meta` containing a role with the name `software engineer` followed by another role with the name `data engineer`.
 The second company must have the name `google` containing a role with the name `mobile engineer` followed by another role with the name `data engineer`.